philbowles/h4plugins/docs/h4cmd.md

 H4_USE_PLUGINS(115200,10,false)
 ```

-This plugin is a "singleton" - there may be only one signle instance of it in the app.
+This plugin is a "singleton" - there may be only one single instance of it in the app.
 It is called `h4cmd`, prefix all API calls below with `h4cmd.`

 ---